fbagnol/nodered-tuleap/README.md

 Node-Red nodes for connecting to Tuleap's REST API.

 ## Nodes
-* Tuealp Artefact Search node - Search for issues by using a query.
+* Tuleap Artefact Search node - Search for issues by using a query.